Mustang Coaching Staff

 Assistant Coach Denny Lokken

-Dennny Lokken has been a Mustang assistant coach for the past four seasons.
+Denny Lokken has been a Mustang assistant coach for the past six seasons.
 He is the father of former Mustang standout Kate Lokken.

-Lokken compiled a 310-179 career record as a boys basketball head coach at Underwood, Carroll, and Denison High Schools and was inducted into the Yankton College Hall of Fame in 1994, the Yankton High School Hall of Fame in 2000 and the Iowa Basketball Coaches Association Hall of Fame in 2005.
+Lokken compiled a 310-179 career record as a boys basketball head coach at Underwood, Carroll, and Denison High Schools.
+He was inducted into the Yankton College Hall of Fame in 1994, the Yankton High School Hall of Fame in 2000 and the Iowa Basketball Coaches Association Hall of Fame in 2005.

 While at Denison, Lokken amassed a school-record 175 victories and led the school to four state tournament appearances, including a Class 2A state runner-up finish in 1982.